mlandacoding/XMBemulator/README.md

 7 - Run the application and enjoy!
 (Note first runtime will take a little longer as python will install required assets)

-Coming soon: ROM previews when a ROM is highlighted, support for
+Coming soon: ROM previews when a ROM is highlighted

 Note: I took inspiration from RetroArchs XMB theme, I don't own their assets, I just wanted to make my own lightweight launcher :) retroarch kept breaking on ps2 games so i decided to make this